thediveo/enumflag/README.md

 `enumflag` is a Golang package which supplements the Golang CLI flag packages [spf13/cobra](https://github.com/spf13/cobra) and [spf13/pflag](https://github.com/spf13/pflag) with enumeration flags, including support for enumeration slices.
-Thanks to Go generics, `enumflag` provides type-safe enumeration flags (but requires Go 1.18 or later).
+Thanks to Go generics, `enumflag/v2` now provides type-safe enumeration flags (and thus requires Go 1.18 or later).

+> The v2 API is source-compatible with v0 unless you've used the `Get()` method
+> in the past.
+However, since the use of Go generics might be a breaking change
+> to downstream projects the semantic major version of `enumflag` thus went from
+> v0 straight to v2.

 For instance, users can specify enum flags as `--mode=foo` or `--mode=bar`, where `foo` and `bar` are valid enumeration values.
 Other values which are not